dammy95/backend-task/README.md

 You will be tested on the quality of code and how exhaustive your unit tests are.
 Your application should, of course, meet all requirements.

+Please upload solution to github (or gitbucket or gitlab) and submit solution link.

 ## ER Diagram
 ER Diagram: https://github.com/dammy95/backend-task/blob/main/Er-diagram.pdf